 (3) This file access code determines who can order the file through a GET command.
-See section 8.4.1, above, for more information on FAC codes.
+See Section 8.4.1 Adding Files to the SITE.CATALOG for more information on FAC codes.

 (4) This file access code determines who can update the file with the PUT command.
-See section 8.4.1, above, for more information on FAC codes.
+See section 8.4.1Adding Files to the SITE.CATALOG for more information on FAC codes.

-Note: (2) defaults to the value of (1), and (3) and (4) default to the GET and PUT access codes of the sub-catalog itself, respectively.
+(2) defaults to the value of (1), and (3) and (4) default to the GET and PUT access codes of the sub-catalog itself, respectively.
 So, in most cases a sub-catalog entry will be as simple as: